 Whether you should implement prepaid or corporate cards depends on your business needs.
 The cons of prepaid travel cards might outweigh the pros or vice versa.
 You should know that corporate cards generally offer better security, control over spending, and wider acceptance.

-Corporate cards are designed to meet the specific needs of individual businesses and are an excellent choice for all employees, whether they’re traveling or not.
+Corporate cards are designed to meet the specific needs of individual businesses and are a great choice for all employees, whether they’re travelling or not.

 At Payhawk, our corporate cards are a great alternative to prepaid travel cards.
-Here are a few of the most important benefits:
+Here are a few of the biggest benefits: